-The market for restaurants in Austin is competitive and the Issuer may need to compete with other established competitors.
-The Issuer is competing with other nearby and downtown Italian fine dining establishments (e.g., La Traviata, Quattro Gatti, and Carmelo's Italian to name a few) by offering a moderately priced fine dining experience, and better quality control from a smaller, more dynamic menu.
-The Issuer is also competing with nearby restaurants that offer casual mid-price and upscale fare (e.g., Jacoby's, Launderette, Juniper and Emmer & Rye).
+The market for restaurants & bars is competitive and the Issuer may need to compete with other established competitors.
 The Issuer competes with these other businesses on the basis of quality and price of products and/or services offered, atmosphere, location and overall customer experience.
-For example, the Issuer brings a unique chocolate, beverage and whole animal butchering program.
+While the Issuer is unaware of a business operation similar to the Oakland Rec Club in the San Francisco Bay Area, the aggressive resurgence of fast casual type operations in recent months due to their national popularity will likely result in competition arising shortly after the commencement of the Issuer's operations.
 The entrance of new competitors into the Issuer's markets could reduce revenue and operating margins.
 Some competitors may have greater financial and other resources, greater name recognition, more experience in the business and/or better presence in the planned markets.
-Any inability to compete successfully with competitors, shifts in consumer preferences away from restaurants or the Issuer's inability to develop new products or services that appeal to consumers may negatively affect revenues.
+Any inability to compete successfully with competitors, shifts in consumer preferences away from restaurants & bars or the Issuer's inability to develop new products or services that appeal to consumers may negatively affect revenues.